 Application Note: The SSL v3 specification does not define how the RSA key pair is generated.
 This is up to the implementation.
 Almost all implementations of the SSL v3 standard have their own algorithm for RSA key pair generation (if they support cipher suites that use RSA).
 Therefore the key generation and algorithm and the standard to follow are not defined here.
 Only the required key size is specified.
 The evaluation will assess that the keys generated form a correct RSA key pair.
-No assessment on the strength of the keys generated will be performed as part of this evaluation.
-The only assessment made is with respect to the probability of the numbers used to be prime.
+The key generation process will only be analysed and rated with respect to the entropy of the input to the key generation process and with respect to the primality tests and the probability of the numbers chosen to be prime.